-A: Consider whether there is already any similar technology on the market.
+Consider whether there is already any similar technology on the market.
 Keep your idea confidential and contact the Legal team as early as possible so they can help protect your new idea or invention.
-You should always put in place an agreement with the third party that sets out who will own any IP in the new technology.
 The Legal team can advise if the new technology can be protected by a patent or any other form of intellectual property rights.
+If you are thinking about using a third party to help develop your idea, make sure you have a written contract in place in advance, that sets out who will own the resulting IP.

+- The Legal Team

+- The Marketing team

+- FOSS policy

+- Intellectual Property Policy

+- Acceptable Use Policy

-The Legal team The Marketing team Intellectual Property Policy Brand Design Guidelines
+- Brand Design Guidelines